 FAQs and Common Problems

 Root rot and lack of humidity are common issues.
-Make sure your plants are humid, but do not water log your plants, tip out
+Make sure your plants are humid, but do not water log your plants, tip out any excess water after watering.

 Other Articles You Might Like